icsergoltd/home-grown-tomatoes/src/content/blog/why-are-my-tomato-leaves-turning-yellow.md

 ### Why are my potted tomato leaves turning yellow?

 Potted tomatoes often yellow because of inconsistent watering, poor drainage, depleted compost, or lack of feeding.
 Check the compost moisture, make sure the pot drains well, and feed once flowers or fruit appear.
+For the full setup, see our guide on [how to grow tomatoes in pots](/blog/grow-tomatoes-in-pots).

 ### Can yellow tomato leaves be caused by disease?